You are here: manpages

 -

-mode shall be set to the value of the third argument taken
+of the file mode shall be set to the value of the argument following the

-bits are set, the effect is unspecified.
-The third
+the file permission bits are set, the effect is unspecified.
+The argument

 argument does not affect whether the file is open for reading, writing,

-initialize the file's group ID to the group ID of the parent directory.
+group ID to the group ID of the parent directory.
+Implementations may,

 - O_DSYNC